 - Hang the strips, place them on smoker racks, or lay them in wire-mesh smoking baskets.
 (Wire-mesh baskets are preferable; hanging the strips will allow more of the product to be processed, but the use of baskets makes processing easier and faster.)
 You won’t need a thermometer for beef, pork, or any other kind of meat, if you follow the suggested high temperatures and long processing times.
 You may use a common smoker with a heat source inside.
 To facilitate drying, the smoker chimney damper should be fully open.

 - Dry at 140°F (60°C) with no smoke until the surface is dry.
 This will require at least one hour.
 If the strips are on wire mesh, turn them over after 30 to 45 minutes to prevent sticking.

 - Raise temperature to 160°F (71°C), and smoke for 2 or 3 hours.

-- Raise temperature to 175°F (80°C) — for poultry, raise the temperature to 185°F (85°C) — and continue to dry with no smoke until done.
+- Raise temperature to 175°F (80°C) — for poultry, raise the temperature to 185°F (85°C) — and continue to dry with no smoke, until done.
 This final drying and cooking step will require about three hours.
 When the jerky is done, it will be about half the thickness of the raw jerky, and it will appear to have lost about 50% of its weight.
-The jerky will not snap when it is bent, but a few of the muscle fibers will fray.
-If the jerky is dried until it snaps when it is bent, the jerky will have a longer shelf life, but it will not be as tasty.
+The jerky will not snap when bent, but a few of the muscle fibers will fray.
+If the jerky is dried until it snaps when bent, it will have a longer shelf life, but it will not be as tasty.
 Let the jerky cool to room temperature, and either freeze or refrigerate it.